Jeju Air Flight 2216: Aftermath

 The government of Gwangju designated a week-long mourning period from 29 December to 4 January 2025, with several New Year events and celebrations being cancelled.
 The governments of Jeonju, Jangheung County, Wando County, Haenam County, and South Jeolla Province also cancelled their regional New Year's Eve–associated events and instituted periods of mourning in response to the tragedy.
 The announcement of South Korea's direction for its economic policy in 2025 was postponed due to the disaster.
 Four hearings by the South Korean National Assembly on the 2024 South Korean martial law crisis on 30 December were also postponed, as was a mass rally scheduled in Seoul on 31 December supporting the removal of impeached President Yoon Suk Yeol.
 The Seoul Metropolitan Government scaled back activities for the new year.
 It also imposed a six-month suspension of operations on the cruise boat operator Hyundai Cruise for holding a fireworks display on 30 December despite requests not to proceed.
 The firm apologized while saying that it was unable to cancel the event because it had already been pre-booked.
-South Korean media outlets scaled back entertainment programs for the new year, while several K-pop figures postponed releases of music and content on social media.
+South Korean media outlets scaled back entertainment programs for the new year, while several K-pop figures postponed releases of music and other material on social media.

 An increase in booking cancellations was recorded by Jeju Air following the crash, with 33,000 domestic flight reservations and 34,000 international reservations called off by 1:00 p.m. on 30 December.
 That same day, a Boeing B737-800 operated by Jeju Air as Flight 7C101 experienced problems with its landing gear shortly after taking off from Gimpo International Airport on its way to Jeju at 6:37 a.m., prompting it to return to Gimpo at 7:25 a.m.
 Twenty-one passengers backed out from boarding a transfer flight offered an hour later.
 Jeju Air later announced a 10–15% reduction in flights for the winter season to carry out maintenance work.

 On 30 December, authorities ordered the inspection of all Boeing 737-800 aircraft operated by South Korean airlines and an expanded review into safety standards at Jeju Air.
 The inspections were supposed to be completed by 3 January 2025, but the deadline was extended by a week.
 The Republic of Korea Air Force and the Republic of Korea Navy also conducted special inspections of its air assets following orders from the defense ministry.

 The families of the victims formed a support group and said that no funerals for their relatives would be held until all of them had been identified.
 After all fatalities had been identified on 1 January, the first funeral for the victims was held the next day.
 More than 5,500 people, including representatives of ten organizations, volunteered to assist affected families at Muan airport.
 At least 18,000 people visited a joint memorial altar set up at the airport.